iomeone/Fun-Scheme-Compiler/README.md

     Since I was unable to change the tagging scheme to an acceptable one (for BGC) I was unable to use more than 8 tags.
 Since I was already using a tag for hashsets, I do not know how to extend this to more than 8 tags so I just naively convert characters to strings.

-    I've supplied a `compiled.rkt` file that shows an example of this.
+    I've supplied a `compiled.rkt` file that shows an example of this, since this is not a valid test.

 ## Boehm Garbage Collector
 The project assignment included integrating the [Boehm-Demers-Weiser Garbage Collector](https://github.com/ivmai/bdwgc).
 I had limited success fully integrating bdwgc to include an updated tagging scheme, however I was able to replace all calls to `malloc` with `GC_MALLOC` and incorporate the professor's HAMT code in the project.